amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 and against only the vowel `i`/`ī` being the pronominal root.
 There is no disputing that the second person pronouns in most of the Dravidian languages start with the consonant `n`.
 But Caldwell's examples for second-person pronominal forms in Tulu are inaccurate and incomplete.
-Though it is indeed to that `ni`/`nin` are the inflexional prefix in some regional dialects of Tulu, in other regional dialects `i`/`in` is the inflexional prefix, as can be seen in the [Tulu second-person pronouns](Introduction%20and%20Context.md#second-person-1) section of "Introduction and Context".
+It is indeed true that `ni`/`nin` are the inflexional prefixes in some regional dialects of Tulu;
+but in other regional dialects `i`/`iṁ`/`in` are the inflexional prefixes, as can be seen in the [Tulu second-person pronouns](Introduction%20and%20Context.md#second-person-1) section of "Introduction and Context".
 For example, `inna`, `iṁkŭḷŭ` etc.